 Its plain façade features pillars whose vertical lines reinforce the austerity of the Classical building.

-In the left arm of the transept is a triptych of the Annunciation painted by Barthélémy d’Eyck (1444), commissioned by Pierre Corpici, a private supplier to the Prince’s Court.
+In the left arm of the transept is a triptych of the Annunciation by Barthélémy d’Eyck (1444), commissioned by Pierre Corpici, a private supplier to the Prince’s Court.